vinod2305/Shopping-RESTapi/README.md

 ## Description

-- Built a REST Api in Node.js using MVC approch by leveraging Node.js + MongoDB.
+- Built a REST API in Node.js using the MVC approach by leveraging Node.js + MongoDB.
-- User JWT for Authetication and Authorization.
+- User JWT for Authentication and Authorization.
-- A RESTful Api built for serving as a Backend for a Shopping Cart.
+- A RESTful API built for serving as a Backend for a Shopping Cart.

 ## Requirements